johnweldon/dotfiles.chezmoi.old/dot_vim/pack/plugins/exact_start/exact_sensible/README.markdown

 Normally, sensible.vim loads after your vimrc, making it a bit tricky to override (although you could use `after/plugin/sensible.vim`).
-If you want to load it earlier, add the following line to you vimrc, then put your overrides below.
+If you want to load it earlier, add the following line to your vimrc, then put your overrides below.

     runtime! plugin/sensible.vim